 Like most VoIP services, setup of your Ooma service is quite simple.
 The brains behind the Home services is the Ooma Telo, a simple VoIP Adapter that is very easy to use.
 It is essentially ‘plug and play’ with a few options depending on whether you want your setup to be wireless or wired to your router.
-It works very well and takes just a few minutes to install.
+It works very well and takes just a few minutes to setup and register.
 It only costs around $100 as we mentioned above and it is a one-time fee.
 It comes with a 30-day guarantee allowing you to return it for any reason at all.

 As we’ve stated before Ooma Telo doesn’t skimp on features, whether you choose the basic or premier plan.
 A full list of features can be seen here.
 One key feature that you don’t see with some other VoIP companies is the official support for faxing.